All rapyuta.io docs are open source. See something that's wrong or unclear? Submit a pull request.Make a contribution

 rapyuta.io allows you to configure the following additional information for the package.

 Volumes: Applications running on the cloud de-allocate any resources consumed when they stop, scale down, or fail.
 This implies that the working storage associated with them is ephemeral.
 To get around this problem, rapyuta.io provides a mechanism to consume persistent block storage for your applications running in the cloud.
 This storage can be associated with at most one running deployment at any given point of time.
 A user is typically required to manage the lifecycle of the application code independently from the associated storage.

 The Rapyuta IO Persistent Volume is a storage package.
 A storage package is a public package that is available to all users out of the box.
 You cannot delete or modify storage packages, and they are available to every user.

 Dependent Deployment: If your package has a dependency on a deployment, you must define the dependent deployment.

-To prevent such unintentional cross-communication between deployments of two packages, rapyuta.io requires a package to declare a whitelist of ROS inbound topics/services/interfaces it can receive from a child dependant on it.
+To prevent such unintentional cross-communication between deployments of two packages, rapyuta.io requires the package to declare a whitelist of ROS inbound topics/services/interfaces it can receive from a child dependent on it.

 To add a volume to the package, click the refresh icon next to the Volume field and do the following.
 Before adding a volume package, ensure that you have created a volume package.
 Under Deployment, select the volume deployment that you created.